 Clue values were doubled to their current amounts on November 26, 2001.
 Three players in the Season 19 ToC (Alan Bailey, Mark Dawson, and Trevor Norris) played before this doubling, and their seeding is based on their winnings being doubled; their scores are noted by asterisks next to their dollar figures when you hover over them.

 From 1985 through 1993, the qualifying period for the ToC was the prior season.
 Starting in 1994, the qualifying period was modified to the time between ToCs, subject to modifications as TPTB see fit, as is believed to have happened for the 2014 ToC (qualification period ended on an unknown date well before the ToC, most likely at the end of Season 30).
+The ToCs in Seasons 36 and 37 also had their qualifying periods ended earlier than just prior to the start of the event.
 The qualification period for the Season 21 ToC is considered to have ended on June 1, 2004 (the day before Ken Jennings's first appearance), and the Season 22 ToC qualifying period commenced on November 30, 2004 (the day Ken lost in regular play).
 Since Jennings did not appear in a Tournament of Champions, his seventy-four wins are not considered part of either qualifying cycle.

 Main Jeopardy! page | Matt's home page